KevinYouu/easyGit/README.md

 # easyGit

 🚀 A modern interactive Git CLI that streamlines your daily Git workflow.
 Make commits, manage branches, handle tags, and more - all through an intuitive terminal interface.

-**🔧 Cross-Platform Support: Linux | macOS | Windows**
+Supports Linux/macOS/Windows

 > This project uses its own features to commit code - dogfooding at its finest!